mbuckler/personal-website/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Computer Engineering" institution = "Cornell University" year = 2019
+  course = "PhD in Electrical and Computer Engineering" institution = "Cornell University" year = 2019